Macrophage: Classical

 TH1 cells play an important role in classical macrophage activation as part of type 1 immune response against intracellular pathogens (such as intracellular bacteria) that can survive and replicate inside host cells, especially those pathogens that replicate even after being phagocytosed by macrophages.
 After the TCR of TH1 cells recognize specific antigen peptide-bound MHC class II molecules on macrophages, TH1 cells 1) secrete IFN-γ and 2) upregulate the expression of CD40 ligand (CD40L), which binds to CD40 on macrophages.
 These 2 signals activate the macrophages and enhance their ability to kill intracellular pathogens through increased production of antimicrobial molecules such as nitric oxide (NO) and superoxide (O2-).
 This enhancement of macrophages' antimicrobial ability by TH1 cells is known as classical macrophage activation, and the activated macrophages are known as classically activated macrophages, or M1 macrophages.
-The M1 macrophages in turn upregulates B7 molecules and antigen presentation through MHC class II molecules to provide signals that sustain T cell help.
+The M1 macrophages in turn upregulate B7 molecules and antigen presentation through MHC class II molecules to provide signals that sustain T cell help.
 The activation of TH1 and M1 macrophage is a positive feedback loop, with IFN-γ from TH1 cells upregulating CD40 expression on macrophages; the interaction between CD40 on the macrophages and CD40L on T cells activate macrophages to secrete IL-12; and IL-12 promotes more IFN-γ secretion from TH1 cells.
 The initial contact between macrophage antigen-bound MHC II and TCR serves as the contact point between the two cells where most of the IFN-γ secretion and CD-40L on T cells concentrate to, so only macrophages directly interacting with TH1 cells are likely to be activated.

 In addition to activating M1 macrophages, TH1 cells express Fas ligand (FasL) and lymphotoxin beta (LT-β) to help kill chronically infected macrophages that can no longer kill pathogens.
 The killing of chronically infected macrophages release pathogens to the extracellular space that can then be killed by other activated macrophages.
 TH1 cells also help recruit more monocytes, the precursor to macrophages, to the infection site.
 TH1 secretion TNF-α and LT-α to make blood vessels easier for monocytes to bind to and exit.
 TH1 secretion of CCL2 as a chemoattractant for monocytes.
 IL-3 and GM-CSF released by TH1 cells stimulate more monocyte production in the bone marrow.

-When intracellular pathogens cannot be completely eliminated, such as in the case of Mycobacterium tuberculosis, the pathogen is contained through the formation of granuloma, an aggregation of infected macrophages surrounded by activated T cells.
+When intracellular pathogens cannot be eliminated, such as in the case of Mycobacterium tuberculosis, the pathogen is contained through the formation of granuloma, an aggregation of infected macrophages surrounded by activated T cells.
 The macrophages bordering the activated lymphocytes often fuse to form multinucleated giant cells that appear to have increased antimicrobial ability due to their proximity to TH1 cells, but over time, the cells in the center start to die and form necrotic tissue.